twilio-labs/twilio-aspnet/README.md

 ### Requirements

-Requires .NET 4.5.1 or later with ASP.NET MVC 3-5.
+Requires .NET 4.6.2 or later.

 ### Installation
 From the Package Manager Console or Developer PowerShell, run the following command to install the latest version: